borntofrappe/svelte-tutorial/README.md

 Describe the eliminatory stages for a hypothetical sport competition, taking advtange of the `<svelte:self>` component.

 **Tags**: self, store, custom store

+## Shopping List

+Create a small CRUD application to describe a shopping list through text and visualizations.